Mysia14/MysiaSantana/README.md

  So, Challenge is my last name!
 </p>
 <p align='center'>
-As fresh graduated at SAIT I am looking for a next step in my new carrer as Front End Developer Junior.
+As fresh graduated at SAIT (Southern Alberta Institute of Technology) I am looking for a next step in my new carrer as Front End Developer Junior.
  I am current studying React
 </p>